sefinek/Malicious-IP-Addresses/README.md

 # 📃 Malicious IP Address List
 This repository contains a list of IP addresses associated with various malicious activities on the internet.
-Many of them are part of botnets or VPN/proxy networks used to conduct cyberattacks — including DDoS and more.
+Many of them belong to botnets or VPN/proxy networks used to carry out attacks, including DDoS and other forms of abuse.

-⭐ **If you find this repository helpful, please consider giving it a star.
+⭐ **If you find this repository helpful, consider leaving a star.
 Thank you!**
-📄 **Looking for solid and effective Cloudflare WAF expressions?
-Check out [sefinek/Cloudflare-WAF-Expressions](https://github.com/sefinek/Cloudflare-WAF-Expressions)**
+📄 **Looking for solid and effective Cloudflare WAF rules?
+Check out [sefinek/Cloudflare-WAF-Expressions](https://github.com/sefinek/Cloudflare-WAF-Expressions).**

-## SniffCat
+> [!TIP]
-Looking for better blacklists?
-Visit [sniffcat.com](https://sniffcat.com)!
-SniffCat is the new alternative to AbuseIPDB!
+> Looking for a better alternative?
+Visit [sniffcat.com](https://sniffcat.com) — a new and efficient alternative to AbuseIPDB.
+> The service provides detailed reports on malicious IP addresses and offers filtering by confidence score, countries, categories, and IP version.
+> Data can be downloaded in JSON or TXT format and is regularly updated based on submissions from our users.
+Results are generated automatically and available completely free of charge!
+> You can find the documentation [here](https://sniffcat.com/documentation/api/blacklist).

-## What Can This List Block?
+## What can this list block?
 1. ✅ DDoS attacks (L7 – HTTP flood)
-    - HTTP requests from known botnets
+   - HTTP requests originating from known botnets
-    - Requests with unusual HTTP headers or URI paths
+   - Traffic with unusual HTTP headers or suspicious endpoints
-    - Traffic from known bad sources
+   - Connections from sources with confirmed malicious activity
    - Requests impersonating real browsers
-2. ✅ Malicious bots & crawlers
+2. ✅ Malicious bots and crawlers
-3. ✅ Bots generating artificial views (useful if you use Google AdSense)
+3. ✅ Bots generating artificial views
+   *(especially useful if you use Google AdSense)*
-4. ✅ Malicious VPNs & proxies
+4. ✅ Malicious VPNs and proxies used for abuse

 > [!IMPORTANT]
-> Blocking IP addresses should be done carefully to avoid disrupting legitimate traffic.
-Regularly updating the list is highly recommended.
+> Blocking IP addresses should be done carefully to avoid restricting legitimate traffic.
+Regular updates of the list are recommended.

 ## Cron
-Updates usually occur every 2 hours, but occasionally there may be a delay of several days.
+Updates usually occur every 2 hours, but sometimes a delay of several days may occur.
+If you notice a longer lack of updates, you can report it via an [Issue](https://github.com/sefinek/Malicious-IP-Addresses/issues).
 The list is actively maintained and will not be abandoned.

 ## Available Files